Home Abstracts » Late-breaking Abstracts

 e.
 Tables, charts or other figures are not permitted.

 f.
 Reference citations should be given where previously published results are presented.
 Up to three citations are permitted.
 Please use the style: Previously published in: Madak JT et al. (2018) J Med Chem 61, 5162–5186.
 Citations will be included in the 2000-character limit.

 g.
 Do not include any keywords or commercial advertising.

-- Abstract display: The accepted late-breaking abstracts will be displayed on the Congress website and Congress virtual platform.
+- Abstract display: The accepted late-breaking abstracts will be displayed on the Congress website and Congress app.
 The presenting author will be required to check a box in the online system indicating consent from all abstract authors to submission of the abstract to the event, and posting through these channels.